gwcbi/HPC/symlink.md

 Then to copy a directory from your home directory to your directory in lustre, use `cp dirname/ lustre/`

+To see the symlinks that you have set up, use the command `ls -l`

 *Note: If you don't have a directory with your username in lustre, you may have to create one using `mkdir`